Gertrude Elliott

-Gertrude Elliott (December 14, 1874 — December 24, 1950), later Lady Forbes-Robertson, was an American stage actress, part of an extended family of theatre professionals including her husband, Sir Johnston Forbes-Robertson, and her elder sister, Maxine Elliott.
+Gertrude Elliott (December 14, 1874 – December 24, 1950), later Lady Forbes-Robertson, was an American stage actress, part of an extended family of theatre professionals including her husband, Sir Johnston Forbes-Robertson, and her elder sister, Maxine Elliott.
+She was President of the Actresses' Franchise League in the UK.

 Early life

-May Gertrude Dermot (or Dermott) was born in Rockland, Maine, a daughter of Thomas and Adelaide Hall Dermot (or Dermott).
-Her father was a sea captain born in Ireland, and her mother had been a schoolteacher.
-Her older sister Maxine left the household for New York City by age 16, and Gertrude soon followed.
-Both of them began using the surname "Elliott" as young women.
+May Gertrude Dermott was born in Rockland, Maine.

 Career

 Elliott's career on stage began in 1894, with a role in Oscar Wilde's A Woman of No Importance, in a company that was touring New York state.
-Both Elliotts joined a company in San Francisco that toured Australia in 1896.
+The Elliott sisters joined a company in San Francisco that toured Australia in 1896.
 The company was run by Nat C. Goodwin, an actor who soon married Maxine Elliott.
-Their company went to London in 1899, and the next year Gertrude was hired into the company of Johnston Forbes-Robertson; Gertrude Elliott and Forbes-Robertson married at the end of 1900, and continued to work together predominantly in Shakespearean works for much of their careers.
+Their company went to London in 1899, and the next year Elliott was hired into the company of Johnston Forbes-Robertson; Elliott and Forbes-Robertson married at the end of 1900, and continued to work together predominantly in Shakespearean works for much of their careers.

-Away from the stage, Gertrude Elliott starred with her husband in a silent film version of Hamlet in 1913, directed by their friend J. H. Ryley.
+Away from the stage, Elliott starred with her husband in a silent film version of Hamlet in 1913, directed by their friend J. H. Ryley.
 She also appeared in a 1917 silent film, Masks and Faces.
-Gertrude Elliott was a co-founder and president of the Actresses' Franchise League.
+Elliott was a co-founder of the Actresses' Franchise League with Sime Seruya, Winifred Mayo and Adeline Bourne, and served as president.
 During World War I she managed the "Shakespeare Hut" in Bloomsbury, a project of the YMCA for entertaining and raising morale among war workers.
-In 1923, New Zealand gave Gertrude Elliott an award for her work for ANZAC troops during the war.
+In 1923, New Zealand gave Elliott an award for her work for ANZAC troops during the war.

 Personal life

 Elliott married English actor Johnston Forbes-Robertson in 1900.
 They had four daughters, including aircraft designer Maxine (Blossom) Miles, writer Diana Forbes-Robertson, and actress Jean Forbes-Robertson.
-Johnston was knighted in 1913, making Gertrude "Lady Forbes-Robertson" from that time.
-She was widowed when her husband died in 1937, and Gertrude died in 1950, aged 76 years.
+Johnston was knighted in 1913, making Elliott "Lady Forbes-Robertson" from that time.
+She was widowed when her husband died in 1937, and Elliott died in 1950, aged 76 years.
 Her grandchildren include actress Joanna Van Gyseghem.

 There is a plaque marking the birthplace of the Elliott sisters in the Trackside Station in Rockland, Maine.